Lyubov Uspenskaya: Biography

-Lyubov' was adopted and raised by her grandmother (father's mother), whom Lyuba considered to be her mother and her father to be her brother.
-Although she was not told the whole truth, and this topic was almost never discussed, Lyuba understood that there was a certain "secret" in the family, and she didn't feel like there is a need to get to the bottom of it.
-Subsequently, after her father got married, Lyuba began to live with him and her stepmother – Sarah.
-Lyuba also has half-brothers – Efim and Yakov as well as a sister – Stella.

 From an early age, the future star was surrounded by music.
 She was taught piano by her father and graduated from music school, where she studied to play the accordion.
 It was not her choice since it was her relatives who wanted, in memory of her grandfather, a professional musician and a director of the factory of folk instruments in Zhytomyr, her to master folk instruments.
 After the music school, she entered the Kyiv Glier School of Music and graduated in 1969.

 The start of her career as a singer began in her hometown.
 One day, the family was celebrating a birthday at a restaurant, and her father asked her to sing.
-Lyuba went on a small stage and performed several songs accompanied by an orchestra.
+Uspenskaya went on a small stage and performed several songs accompanied by an orchestra.
 The musicians loved it so much that they offered her to work as a singer.
-Lyuba at that time was attending high school and since she was the accompanist of the orchestra, she was able to easily skip classes and fully immerse herself into the work.
-So, at the age of 16, Lyuba began to sing in restaurants and although she earned good money, she dreamed of being independent and living on her own.
+Uspenskaya at that time was attending high school and since she was the accompanist of the orchestra, she was able to easily skip classes and fully immerse herself into the work.
+So, at the age of 16, Uspenskaya began to sing in restaurants and although she earned good money, she dreamed of being independent and living on her own.

-At the age of 18, Lyubov met and married Viktor Shumilovich.
+At the age of 18, she met and married Viktor Shumilovich.
 In this marriage in 1973, she gave birth to two twin sons who died shortly after birth (one in childbirth, the other in a few days).
 The marriage didn't last long after that and the couple divorced.